Recording with Go Long (!) music

 An instrument always sounds better if it's played by an expert musician.
 I'm certainly no musician.
 Pat is much better, but a pro could do even better to show off an instrument.

-Pat Hawley knows the group "Go long(!)" quite well, having built guitars and a ukulele for them, and Lucas Haneman is awesome guitar player.
+Pat Hawley knows the group "Go long(!)" (now disbanded) quite well, having built guitars and a ukulele for them, and Lucas Haneman is awesome guitar player.
 He's the guy that Pat built the 8-string guitar for.
 I figured this would be a cool way to show off my homemade ukulele, and the folks from Go Long figured this would be good exposure.
 So Pat organized the get together, and we recorded this in his basement rec room.
 In fact, the door you see open on the right side in parts of the video leads to his workshop.

 I recorded the song with two cameras and two audio recorders.
 The stationary front view was shot with my Nikon J2 camera (recently bought on clearance), while the hand-held shots were taken with my Nikon 8200.
 We did two takes of the song.
 On editing, I realized it was a bit boring to always flip back to the overview when I moved the hand-held camera, so synced up the hand-held footage from the first take, effectively giving me a second hand-held view to chose from.